unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 Quantum error mitigation techniques try to *reduce* the impact of noise in quantum computations.
 They generally do not completely remove it.
-Alternative nomenclature refers to error mitigation as (approximate) error suppression or approximate quantum error correction, but it is worth noting that it is different from :ref:`error correction <guide_qem_qec>`.
-Among the ideas that have been developed so far for quantum error mitigation, a leading candidate is zero-noise extrapolation.
+Alternative nomenclature refers to error mitigation as (approximate) error suppression or approximate quantum error correction, but it is worth noting that error mitigation is distinctly different from :ref:`error correction <guide_qem_qec>`.
+Two leading ideas error mitigation techniques implemented in Mitiq are zero-noise extrapolation and probabilistic error cancellation.

 .. _guide_qem_zne: